yannxou/RefaceCPLiveControl/README.md

 * Press and hold C# + upper/lower C# to stop all clips.
 * Press and hold D# + clip note key to play the clip's scene.

 Pressing a new key while another one is being held down allows playing the different clips from the same track in legato mode.
 This also works with the stop key (C#) so it can be used as some sort of temporal mute when triggering clips.
+This feature can be enabled/disabled with the `CLIP_TRIGGER_DEFAULT_LEGATO_ENABLED` setting.

 The following controls apply in this mode: